 Even companies that do not consider themselves “high-tech” are increasingly using IT for digital transformation and as a part of their business plans.
-Yet, in some companies, management only see IT as a technical function.
+Yet, in some companies, management only sees IT as a technical function.

-The IT systems and processes may work well technically, but often are not well aligned with plans for business growth and direction.
+The IT systems and processes may work well technically but often are not well aligned with plans for business growth and direction.
 Having a specific IT strategy puts your systems at the heart of your business, serving your plans.

 The days of the large business having an advantage over smaller ones in IT have gone.
 The new world of cloud computing, mobile and AI means that the smaller more agile company has an ability to move and respond quicker than many larger companies who remain with legacy systems.
-Both however can benefit from implementing an IT strategy.
+Both, however, can benefit from implementing an IT strategy.

 This usually starts with building a roadmap that will highlight benefits to be gained from change.
 Here are the key steps to consider:

 - Aligning the business IT systems with its goals is the first step.
 Understanding how the business plans to grow and the direction that growth will take is key.
 We can then be clear what IT needs to do to support and enhance the business plans Also, what capabilities IT can offer that can form the basis for expanding or modifying those plans.

 - The next step is often known as a current state analysis.
 This is a thorough assessment of the current IT systems in the company.
 By assessing each part of the system in terms of its value to the business and its technical quality we can arrive at an indication of systems are the highest priority candidates for replacement, upgrading or other action.
 Once this step is completed we can begin to look at what additional IT systems and processes may be needed to implement the business goals already identified.